-§49-120.
-Account of Fire Insurance Companies' Tax - Warrants - Distribution of Tax.
+§11-49-120.
+Account of tax paid by insurance companies - Warrants.

 The Insurance Commissioner shall keep a separate account of the amount of tax paid by all insurance companies and other entities subject to the premium tax levied pursuant to Section 624 of Title 36 of the Oklahoma Statutes, as provided by Sections 312.1 and 624 through 626 of Title 36 of the Oklahoma Statutes, and in his report to the State Auditor and Inspector and the State Treasurer he shall certify the exact amount.
-The State Treasurer shall issue a warrant to the State Board, for the benefit of the System, for the amount of which the Fund shall be entitled and shall deliver the warrant to the State Board.
+The State Treasurer shall issue a warrant to the State

+Board, for the benefit of the System, for the amount of which the Fund shall be entitled and shall deliver the warrant to the State Board.